Egg fried rice

 This recipe was adapted from a recipe for Egg fried rice, which was kindly donated by Tesco plc.

-Why not use the Explore Food calculator, the British Nutrition Foundation's free online nutritional analysis programme, to calculate the nutritional information for this and other Food - a fact of life recipes?
+Why not use the Explore Food calculator, the British Nutrition Foundation's free online nutritional analysis programme, to calculate the nutritional information for other recipes?

 Food skills: